 - Tight turns.
 If you need to drive a lot in town then the size of a car’s turning circle could make quite a difference to you.
 Try executing at least one 3 point turn so you can assess how tightly the car turns.

 - Visibility.
 Using your mirrors and your windows during driving ensures you have maximum visibility.
 Take time to explore how good the visibility is in the car as this is crucial to the safety of you and your passengers.

 - Sounds.
 It’s important to know that the stereo works well so test it before you drive: then switch it off.
 Use your ears throughout the test drive experience to evaluate engine noise levels and whether the car itself is making too much noise when it reaches high speeds.

 Once you’ve completed your test drive you should have plenty of data that you can use to inform your purchase decision.
-Once you’re ready to buy, or even before you begin your search, you can give the team at Enterprise Cars a call Click Here and we can let you know your finance options and set up a car loan for you.
+Once you’re ready to buy, or even before you begin your search, you can work with our team to find out your finance options and if needed apply for a car loan.
 Then when you’ve had the chance to test drive a car that you love, you can simply sign on the dotted line and drive it away.